anataliocs/polkadot-arbitrage-apes/README.md

 ```bash
 step3_verify
 ```
-> - TODO add stellar contract info to verify step
+> - TODO add Polkadot contract info to verify step

 ----

 ## STEP 4: Generate Contracts Bindings
 - Use the DEPLOYED_ARBITRAGE_APES_CONTRACT and ARBITRAGE_APES_CONTRACT_NAME from .env
-- Use Stellar CLI to generate contract bindings using .env vars
+- Use Polkadot CLI to generate contract bindings using .env vars
 - Sets the output package to ARBITRAGE_APES_CONTRACT_NAME
 - Sets Deployed contract address to DEPLOYED_ARBITRAGE_APES_CONTRACT
 - Sets your launch-tube token in your .env as `ARBITRAGE_APES_LAUNCHTUBE_TOKEN`